Hazmat: Everything You Need to Know About Getting an Endorsement

 How do I get my hazmat endorsement?

-1. Pass the TSA’s Security Threat Assessment
+1. Pass the TSA’s Security Threat Assesment

 Complete the TSA’s Online Application